hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/model/references.md

 It is allowed to add multiple extensions with different paths.
 When a resource is stored, any references found at the specified paths will have the current version of the target appended, if a version is not already present.

-Parser will not strip versions from references at paths provided by `auto-version-references-at-path` extension.
+Parser will not strip versions from references at paths provided by the `auto-version-references-at-path` extension.